Trump's Roger Stone power game reveals an unleashed presidency - The Media HQ

 Barr in the middle of another controversy

-The highly unusual episode about Stone will also raise concerns among legal experts that Attorney General Bill Barr is increasingly serving as a political official for Trump.
+The highly unusual episode about Stone will also raise concerns among legal experts that Barr is increasingly serving as a political official for Trump.

 The department said there was no coordination with the White House ruling against Stone.
 However, the president’s public tweet leaves a clear impression that he is interfering in the case.